ethanblomquist/osticket/README.md

 <h3>Step 1: Resource Groups</h3>
 <p>
 We will first need to create a Virtual Machine.
 To do this we will be using a a cloud computing platform called Microsoft Azure: https://portal.azure.com/ .
 After logging in to your Microsoft Azure account, create a Resource Group.
 You can find this using the search bar at the top of the page.
-We will name this Resource Grop "osTicket".
+We will name this Resource Group "osTicket".
 No need to add any tags at this time, select "next" until you are prompted to create the Resource Group.
 </p>
 <img src=https://i.imgur.com/8NU0JbM.png/>

 <h3>Step 2: Virtual Machines</h3>
 <p>
 Using the same search bar as before, find and select the "Virtual Machines" service.
-We will now create the Virtual Machine that will host our implemantation of osTicket.
-Start by seleceting the "Create" button in the center of the page, then select "Azure virtual machine".
+We will now create the Virtual Machine that will host our implementation of osTicket.
+Start by selecting the "Create" button in the center of the page, then select "Azure virtual machine".
 Select "osTicket" as your Resource Group.
 We will name our VM "VM-osTicket".
 Select Windows 10 Pro as an operating system.
 In order to ensure our VM runs smoothly, we will choose the 4 vcpu, 16 Gib memory size.
 </p>
 <img src=https://i.imgur.com/vOJ5nYJ.png/>